 iPollingTM Results Review

-Peeriosity’s iPollingTM was used to provide insights to how Peeriosity member companies were implementing a help desk, and the relationship that effort has with a strategy to also implement a vendor portal.
+Peeriosity’s iPollingTM was used to provide insights into how Peeriosity member companies were implementing a help desk and the relationship that effort has with a strategy to also implement a vendor portal.
 Poll results indicate that 39% have implemented a help desk and they also have a vendor portal.
-An additional 15% indicate they have help desk but do not have a vendor portal.
-Of the remaining 46%, there are 15% who haven’t reached a decision, 8% who haven’t considered the idea, and 23% who had a help desk in the past, but no longer consider it necessary because of their vendor portal strategy.
+An additional 15% indicate they have a help desk but do not have a vendor portal.
+Of the remaining 46%, there are 15% haven’t reached a decision, 8% haven’t considered the idea, and 23% had a help desk in the past, but no longer consider it necessary because of their vendor portal strategy.

 A few of the comments from members include:

 - The challenges are all of them really, but also time zone, language requirements, and ongoing turnover of staff.
 Finally, the cost was huge, and the portal managed to reduce 60% of the queries, and for the remaining, we offer live chat + BOT, reducing effort and cost dramatically.

 - The greatest challenge is the amount of time it takes to close the loop on issue resolution.